tigron/skeleton/README.md

 application is already using a table with the same name as a package you want to use, you will probably need to modify your application.

-### Environment
+### Configuration and environment

-The `.environment.php` file in the root of your project is mostly an extension of your `config/Config.php` file.
-The former is meant for variables which will differ per environment, while the latter should be committed to your VCS and will be rather static in nature.
+Configuration is done by means of files in the `config/` directory.
+Files are loaded in alphabetical order, with the exception of `config/environment.php`, which is always loaded last.

+It is suggested you keep `/config/environment.php` out of your VCS, for example by adding it to your `.gitignore` file.
+This way, you can use it to store sensitive configuration items.

 A minimal example can be seen below.

     <?php
-    $environment = [
+    return [
         'database' => 'mysqli://username:password@localhost/database',
     ];